-Credit Efficiency
+Credit Efficiency 0 - 7 points

 Applications will be awarded points for credit efficiency based on the eligible LIHTC amount per LIHTC bedroom using the criteria below.
 Applications will be divided into four categories: (1) Family New Construction; (2) Senior New Construction; (3) Family Rehab; and (4) Senior Rehab.
 A "safe harbor" will be determined for each category.
 The Average Eligible LIHTC amount per LIHTC bedroom will be determined for each category based on the eligible LIHTC amount per LIHTC bedroom data in the submitted applications under this QAP.
-The Safe Harbor for each category is 10% above and 10% below the Average Eligible LIHTC amount per LIHTC bedroom solutions will be below the Average Eligible LIHTC amount per LIHTC bedroom solutions will be scored as follows:
+The Safe Harbor for each category is 10% above and 10% below the Average Eligible LIHTC amount per LIHTC bedroom for each respective category.
+Applications will be scored as follows: